iCub3 Avatar System: Enabling Remote Fully-Immersive Embodiment of Humanoid Robots: Material and Methods

+The robot motion is controlled by adopting a layered control architecture~\cite{romualdi2018benchmarking}.
+Each layer generates references for the layer below by processing inputs from the robot, the environment, and the output of the previous layer.
+The inner {the} layer, the shorter the time horizon used to evaluate the output.
+In addition, lower layers usually employ more complex models to evaluate output, but a shorter time horizon often results in faster computations to obtain these outputs.
+The mathematical details of this layered architecture are provided in the ``Robot control layered architecture'' section in the Supplementary Materials.

-\section{The Communication layer}
+\subsection{The Communication layer}

-Both the robot and the operator system require a cluster of different PCs connected in a local area network (LAN), running multiple applications at once on different operating system.
+Both the robot and the operator system require a cluster of different PCs connected in {two interlinked} local area network{s} (LAN), running multiple applications at once on different operating systems.
 The communication between the different applications is done through YARP \cite{fitzpatrick2014middle}.

 YARP supports building a robot control system as a collection of programs communicating in a peer-to-peer way, with an extensible family of connection types, like TCP, UDP, or other carriers tailored for the streaming of images.